TexasInstruments/mcupsdk-core-k3/README.md

 MCU+ SDK has multiple components (in multiple repositories) and dependencies (like compiler, CCS and other tools).
 We use repo tool from Google to manage these multiple repositories.
-Currently there is no support for native windows shells like CMD or Powershell.
-This will be added at a later point.
-Windows users can rely on Git Bash for the repo setup.
 Follow the below mentioned steps to setup repo tool:

 Make sure [python3 is installed](https://wiki.python.org/moin/BeginnersGuide/Download) and is in your OS path.